jazzband/django-pipeline/docs/storages.rst

   STATICFILES_STORAGE = 'your.app.S3PipelineManifestStorage'

 Your storage only needs to inherit from ``PipelineMixin`` and ``ManifestFilesMixin`` or ``CachedFilesMixin``.

-In Django 1.7+ you should use `ManifestFilesMixin <https://docs.djangoproject.com/en/1.7/ref/contrib/staticfiles/#manifeststaticfilesstorage>`_ unless you don't have access to the local filesystem in which case you should use ``CachedFilesMixin``. ::
+You should use `ManifestFilesMixin <https://docs.djangoproject.com/en/1.7/ref/contrib/staticfiles/#manifeststaticfilesstorage>`_ unless you don't have access to the local filesystem in which case you should use ``CachedFilesMixin``. ::

   from django.contrib.staticfiles.storage import CachedFilesMixin, ManifestFilesMixin